Justice Thomas hospitalized with infection, high court says

 It also provided no additional details about the infection, but said Thomas is being treated with antibiotics and his symptoms are abating.

-He could released in the next couple of days, the court said.
+He could be released in the next couple of days, the court said.

 The Supreme Court is meeting this week to hear arguments in four cases.
 Thomas plans to participate in the cases even if he misses the arguments, the court said.